 - If the store offers free membership, join (unless you do not want your purchases tracked).

 - Costco and Sam’s Club are options, but I do not buy in bulk due to lack of space and because it’s just … me.
 My son is a member of Costco, so if there is something I really need, I could get it.

 At our age, keeping healthy is a priority.
 So, should we stick to organic foods?
 If budget wasn’t an issue, I would say … probably… I read an article on Livestrong that lists 21 organic foods you should buy, even if you are on a budget.
 Items listed are wine, coffee, meat, soy, produce where you eat the skin (apples, blueberries, grapes, hot peppers, potatoes, tomatoes, corn, celery, etc.), and dairy, I don’t know about you, but’s that about everything I eat!!

 In an attempt to save money and to stay healthy, I have now switched to a primarily vegetarian diet.
 Previously, on the advice of one of my sisters, I tried veganism but lasted only 1.5 months.
 I found it too difficult to eat a vegan diet while traveling and, honestly, I felt run down and out of sorts.
-I will probably switch to veganism again after I figure out how to plan healthy meals.

 c.
 Dining out and Health & Beauty

 In a word, Groupon.
 Not being a fan of couponing, I never checked out Groupon until after I retired.
 For years, friends raved about their savings using Groupon.
 I checked the site out after I moved full-time to Vegas and discovered how much more expensive spa treatments were compared to where I previously lived.
 On Groupon, I found some good deals for haircuts, dining out, and skin treatments.